-We have recovered countless settlements for the most common catastrophic injuries in pedestrian versus vehicle accidents - spinal cord damage, head trauma, multiple broken bones, and internal organ injuries.
+We have recovered countless settlements for the most common catastrophic injuries in pedestrian versus vehicle accidents—spinal cord damage, head trauma, multiple broken bones, and internal organ injuries.
 We invite you, however, to a free case evaluation in situations where injuries you sustained as a pedestrian were more minor, but nonetheless resulted in you seeking medical treatment.
-For assistance on your case contact us by calling (650) 345-8484 or email us today.
+For a free consultation on your personal injury case, contact us by calling or email us today.

 Determining Fault in a Pedestrian Accident

 Other people fail to consult an attorney because they think getting injured was their fault—jaywalking, jogging at night, their child darting out into the street.
 The fact that you—as a pedestrian—were partially at fault in causing an accident does not mean that you do not have a viable case.
 For example, our firm handled the case of a woman who was hit by a car as she jaywalked across four lanes of traffic.
 Although she was not in a crosswalk, the pedestrian accident attorneys at our San Mateo firm were able to successfully represent our client's case such that the insurance company paid over $1,600,000 in compensation.
 Consider the following:

 - Drivers have a duty to watch out for pedestrians.
 The victim's comparative fault can reduce compensation, but it doesn't automatically let the driver off the hook.